Tulsa Planning Office employees told reorganization means reapplying for their jobs

 The move comes four years after the city abolished its Planning Department at City Hall and contracted with the Indian Nations Council of Governments to create the Tulsa Planning Office.

-The reorganization will affect 23 people, including one former employee who made the move from City Hall to INCOG four years ago.
+The reorganization will affect 23 people, including one who made the move from City Hall to INCOG four years ago.

 As was the case in 2018, the employees who are losing their jobs can reapply for them or similar positions — this time at City Hall.